srimuthurajesh/Tech-Notes/Devops/kubernetes.md

 **Kubectl**: cli to interact with minikube cluster

 #### Pod:
-- smallest unit in K8s
+- smallest unit in K8s & **abstract** one or more containers and **encapsulate** container, storage resources, neworkId, other configs
-- Abstraction over container (agnostic for docker or other containers)
-- usually 1 application in a pod is preferable
-- each pod has its own ip address, it will change for each instance

 #### Service:
 - permanent ip address for each pod